hirokoymj/gcp-study-note/PCA/ExamTopic/Topic1-2.md

 **Question 109**

-- A 52%/me, B 48%/ME
+- A 52%, B 48%/ME
 - A. Use a unique identifier for each individual.
 Upon a deletion request, delete all rows from BigQuery with this identifier.
 - B. When ingesting new data in BigQuery, run the data through the Data Loss Prevention (DLP) API to identify any personal information.
 As part of the DLP scan, save the result to Data Catalog.
 Upon a deletion request, query Data Catalog to find the column with personal information.
 47%
-- B. We do not need to delete entire recrod of sports person but some health information collected by association.
+- (Aditya G) B - We do not need to delete entire recrod of sports person but some health information collected by association.
 B would be correct answer.
-Aditya G

 <hr />